StockSharp/doc/en/topics/Designer_Export_strategies.md

   ![Designer Export strategies 01](../images/Designer_Export_strategies_01.png)

   - scheme - export the scheme as is.
+The **Standalone** mode is required for schemes that use their own elements or indicators.
+In this case, all inner elements will be exported within the strategy diagram.
   - code - convert the scheme into C# code.
   - file (assembly) - compile the scheme into a DLL.
 Suitable if you need to keep the scheme confidential.